LHerrmeyer/herrmeyer_logan_resume/docs/index.md

 ### Data Science Tutor

-`September 2021 - Present`
+`September 2021 - December 2021`
 __Brigham Young University Idaho__

 - Helped students with Data Science assignments.
 - Instructed students how to clean, graph, analyze, and predict data in both Python and R.

-## Awards

-### Eagle Scout
-__Wildlife Science Center__
-`July 2019`

-- Led a food drive for animals at the WSC and educated people about wildlife conservation.
-- Organized the project months in advance and gathered and led a team to run the project smoothly.
+### Data Science Intern

+`January 2022 - April 2022`
+__Medtronic__

+- Migrated a website smoothly and efficiently from SharePoint 2010 to SharePoint Online.
+- Updated the website with new features using JavaScript, HTML, and CSS.
+- Wrote scripts in Python to run simulations on a Linux HPC cluster and process their output data.
+- Shared results with simulation with the Machine Learning team and discussed how to best use the data for prediction.

 ## Related Experience